OpenTranslationBible/open-bible/en-GB/43.John/md/john-11.md

 ## John 11:38

-Jesus, once more deeply moved, came to the tomb.
+Jesus, once again deeply moved, came to the tomb.
 It was a cave with a stone laid across the entrance.

 ## John 11:39